Coca-Cola, bowing to pressure, amends employee equity plan

-Coca-Cola Co, facing criticism from Warren Buffett and other investors for its outsized employee share rewards, said it had adopted new guidelines that will limit its executive compensation plan starting next year.
+Coca-Cola Co, facing criticism from Warren Buffett and other investors for its outsized employee share rewards, said it had adopted new guidelines that would limit its stock compensation plan and improve transparency.

-The company said its new guidelines would facilitate a shift towards performance shares and cash awards and be less heavily weighted toward stock options.
-Coke said it decided to amend its plan based on shareholder input and the move would minimize dilution to shareholders.
+The company said its new guidelines would extend the number of years award shares will last, formalize its practice of share repurchases to minimize dilution and renew commitments to open dialogue with shareholders on compensation matters.

-Coca-Cola shares were up 13 cents to $42.79 in late afternoon trading on the New York Stock Exchange.

 About 83.16 percent of shareholders voted for the company's 2014 equity plan when it came up for renewal in April, according to a Coca-Cola filing following the company's annual meeting.